Resume for Carpenter

 Key Takeaways

-- Include any relevant certifications or training courses you’ve completed.
+- List any relevant certifications or training courses you’ve completed.

-Resume for Carpenter Griffith
+Resume for a Carpenter Griffith

 1. Personal Information